-Thesis track students will consult their faculty advisor for guidance regarding curriculum, research, and thesis.
-Melissa Eyre, MSMS Program Administrator, is available to help with registration issues, General Petitions, Petitions to Graduate, and other procedures.
+Thesis-track students will consult their faculty advisor for guidance regarding curriculum and thesis research.
+MSMS PA is available to help with registration issues, General Petitions, Petitions to Graduate, and other administrative procedures related to a student's progress.

-Applied track students are advised by the MSMS Program Director and Melissa Eyre.
+Applied-track students are advised by the MSMS Program Director and MSMS PA.